Are you ready to decorate for spring? Learn how easy it is to style a beautiful Easter vignette in just 5 simple steps.

 Keeping my theme and colors in mind, I added a small bird’s nest with white and green speckled eggs and several vintage postcards.

-I love the combination together, which includes both old and new items.
-The postcards even have green stamps and tie in perfectly with the rest of the decor.
+I love the combination of old and new items.
+The postcards even have green stamps that tie in perfectly with the rest of the decor!

-To finish my Easter vignette, I added one more sweet little bunny to fill an empty space near the front of my basket.
+To finish my Easter vignette, I added one more sweet little bunny to fill a space near the front of my basket.

 After I stepped back and looked at the finished vignette, I felt like the bunny was a bit too short.

-So once again relied on of my favorite tricks for making something seem taller…these small sauce bowls.
+So I relied on one of my favorite tricks for making something seem taller… these small sauce bowls.

 My discovery of the bowls’ secondary use was purely accidental.
 While it was not how I originally planned to use them, they are the perfect size for adding height to smaller decor pieces when needed.